 Please use the below form to report your project results.
+If you publish please mention HALOS, e.g., "This work was supported by HALOS Cross Border Research Project funding from the EU ÖKS Interreg programme".
 The document should be sent by email to admin [at] halos-science [dot] eu for comments and layout suggestions before submitting the final report.
 The report should be submitted not later than two months after finishing your HALOS project.

 HALOS CBR Steering Committee and partner organisations

 Chair Kajsa M. Paulsson & deputy Oxana Klementieva